-Output the planned shard movements of rebalance_table_shards without performing them.
-While it's unlikely, get_rebalance_table_shards_plan can output a slightly different plan than what a rebalance_table_shards call with the same arguments will do.
+Output the planned shard movements of citus\rebalance\start without performing them.
+While it's unlikely, get\rebalance\table\shards\plan can output a slightly different plan than what a citus\rebalance\start call with the same arguments will do.
 This could happen because they are not executed at the same time, so facts about the cluster - e.g. disk space - might differ between the calls.

-The same arguments as rebalance_table_shards: relation, threshold, max_shard_moves, excluded_shard_list, and drain_only.
+A superset of the arguments for citus\rebalance\start: relation, threshold, max\shard\moves, excluded\shard\list, and drain\only.
 See documentation of that function for the arguments' meaning.